chrisbroski/simple-css/README.md

     <meta name="viewport" content="initial-scale=1.0, user-scalable=no">

 The body content of the page should be in a div with class "article."
+There are reasons for this, but the most practical is that it is required to enable the "reader mode" feature in mobile Safari.

     <div class="article"></div>